aneoconsulting/ArmoniK.Extensions.Csharp/Documentation/articles/buffersubmit.md

 # Buffering submission

 ## Introduction
-A feature in Armonik.Extensions.Csharp allows batch submission of tasks even if the calls to submission are made iteratively.
-It is possible to buffer task submissions by the client when sending them.
+A feature in Armonik.Extensions.Csharp allows buffered submission of tasks even if the submission calls are made iteratively.
+It is possible for the client to buffer task submissions when sending them.

-In the situation where a client cannot control its iterative task submission calls, two function calls have been made available in ArmoniK.DevelopmentKit.Client.Unified.
+In the situation where a client cannot control its iterative task submission calls, two function calls named ```public async Task<string> SubmitAsync(...)``` have been made available in ArmoniK.DevelopmentKit.Client.Unified.

 The asynchronous methods SubmitAsync allows first to iteratively submit tasks without waiting for the taskId results.
-This buffer system is based on a storage mechanism for tasks and 2 triggers which is Capacity of buffer and timeout trigger.
-The SDK then takes care of sending the tasks according to two criteria; If the number of tasks exceeds the capacity of the buffer or if the cumulative time of SubmitAsync functions calls exceeds a waiting time before sending the buffer ; The buffer will be partially filled and submitted with a number of tasks lower than the capacity buffer.
+The buffer is submitted when it is full, or after a specified time, whichever comes first.
+When it is sent after the specified time, the buffer might not be full.
 A new buffer will then be made available to create a new batch of sends

 ## Buffer configuration